deedeeon3s/WHSTechNotes/journal.md

 | Franklin | second  | 91A |
 | Hardeep  | third | 61f  |
 | Marla    | first  | 35b  |

+# november 3, 2025
+1. What’s the problem?
+Why is it a big deal if SNAP runs out of funding?
+Who might be most affected?
+The problem was a lapse in federal funding for the Supplemental Nutrition Assistance Program (SNAP) due to the government shutdown that began on October 1, 2025.
+It is a big deal because SNAP is the nation's largest anti-hunger program, providing essential aid to over 42 million Americans.
+The people most affected are some of the most vulnerable populations in the U.S., with approximately 70% of participants being children, the elderly, or people with disabilities.
+Most SNAP households have incomes at or below the federal poverty level, and for many, SNAP is their only form of direct assistance for food. every $1 in SNAP benefits generates an estimated $1.50 in economic activity.
+Local food banks and charities, though they step up, are guaranteed to be inadequate to replace the federal government's $8 billion in monthly aid.
+2. How could technology help?
+Resource Locators: Apps and websites can provide a regularly updated, centralized map or directory of local food banks, pantries, and free meal programs, including hours of operation and available services.Benefit Management: Tools like the Propel app can help users manage their EBT balances, check for payment updates during funding uncertainty, and find information on benefit renewal requirements.Navigation and Access: Websites and helplines, like the national 211 service, can provide information and refer people to various aid programs beyond just food assistance.Online Applications: Simplifying the application and recertification processes for benefits online could reduce administrative burdens and ensure people get help more quickly.
+3. What challenges might exist?
+Digital Divide: Not everyone has access to a reliable internet connection, a smartphone, or a computer.Usability and Literacy: Some individuals, particularly the elderly, may face barriers related to tech literacy or the complexity of online systems.Privacy and Trust: Users may have concerns about their personal data and privacy when using third-party apps or websites to manage sensitive information.Information Overload/Accuracy: During a crisis, information can be chaotic, and ensuring that online resources are accurate and up-to-date across all localities can be difficult.
+4. If you were the designer
+5. Harvest Connect would be a simple, lightweight mobile app and companion website designed for maximum accessibility (low data usage, works offline where possible, available in multiple languages.